Shopping for a new BMW 2-Series?

 All Wheel Drive

 Just last year, the BMW 2-Series replaced the 1-Series Coupe, keeping its fundamental place in the automaker's lineup but bringing improved styling, better handling, and upgraded size and materials.
-And now, for 2015, there's one more piece of important news for the lineup: all-wheel drive.
+And now, for 2015, there's more important news for the lineup: a convertible body style and all-wheel drive.

 The 2-Series slots right into the 1-Series’ former position in the BMW range, but there's some significant change that BMW fans especially are going to spot right away.
 The 2-Series exterior is smoother, sleeker, and better-proportioned in every respect; it's longer, wider, and more spacious than the 1-Series as well.
 Perhaps owing to its slight increase in size, the curves, vents, and angles come together in a more graceful, artful way with the 2-Series.
 The mix of a relatively long hood, arched roof, and stubby tail speak to classic sports-coupe proportions, while managing to echo the look of the new 4-Series coupe at the same time.